Stormgren/omdb/README.md

-React app which searches Movies via http://www.omdbapi.com/ and then enables user to view more details about movie from a list of search results.
+React app which searches movies or shows via http://www.omdbapi.com/ and then enables user to view more details about movie from a list of search results.
 If no results could be found, then the Error 404 component will be displayed.

 Technologies used:
 -React,